Cervical Cancer Screening for Transmasculine or Gender Non-Conforming Individuals

 - Two negative, consecutive HPV tests.

-- Or 2 negative, consecutive co-tests.
+- Or two negative, consecutive co-tests.

 What can I expect after the procedure?